-Most seniors are retired and enjoying life, keeping up with the latest fraud attempt is not something they planned on spending their day doing.
-If you are a senior and you think your identity has been compromised, talk to your family members or someone.
+Most seniors are retired and enjoying life.
+Keeping up with the latest fraud attempt is not something they planned on spending their day doing.
+If you are a senior and think your identity has been compromised, talk to your family members or someone.

-Every 12 months a free credit report can be provided for you from each of the nationwide credit reporting agencies per the Fair Credit Reporting Act (FCRA).
+Every 12 months, people can have a free credit report from each credit reporting agency per the Fair Credit Reporting Act (FCRA).
 Take advantage of the free service and be confident that someone is not in the process of taking out a big loan under your identity.

 We all know the dangers of our social security number being in the hands of a criminal.
 That is why Medicare Access and CHIP Reauthorization ACT of 2015 required CMS to replace the old numbers with new ones and give them a new name; Medicare Beneficiary Identifier.

-These new cards are being released for one reason, to better prevent identity theft happening to seniors.
+These new cards are being released for one reason – to better prevent senior identity theft.

-The purpose of a new Medicare ID card was to prevent identity theft, unfortunately, the change has inspired criminals to take new approaches.
-Attempts have been made to mislead Medicare recipients and more attempts will be made as the new cards arrive, beneficiaries need to be aware of possible scams.
+The purpose of a new Medicare ID card was to prevent identity theft.
+Unfortunately, the change has inspired criminals to take new approaches.
+Attempts have been made to mislead Medicare recipients, and more attempts will be made as the new cards arrive.
+Beneficiaries should be aware of possible scams.

-The new Medicare ID card is no cost to beneficiaries.
-The card is sent to you for FREE and you do not have to pay for the new number.
+The new Medicare ID card is at no cost to beneficiaries.
+The card is sent to you for FREE, and you do not have to pay for the new number.
 The new Medicare card will have the same medical benefits as the current Medicare card.
 Be sure to keep your new Medicare card in a secure location.
 Do not give your card to anyone other than your health care providers.
-Many identity thefts are committed by friends and family.
+Friends and family commit many identity thefts.

 Nobody should be contacting you about your new Medicare card, your Medicare number, or any personal information.
-Medicare is not going to ask you to give personal information to get your new number and card.
+Medicare will not ask you to give personal information to get your new number and card.
 Treat your new Medicare card like another Social Security card or credit card.

 Medicare will never make uninvited calls to beneficiaries; if you didn’t call Medicare, they shouldn’t be calling you.
 If you think you are a victim of medical identity theft, contact the Federal Trade Commission about what to do.

-With the new Medicare cards no longer displaying a beneficiaries Social Security number, scammers are less likely to be able to commit fraud.
-The new Medicare card numbers are placed in a random sequence with numbers and letters, unique to each beneficiary.
+With the new Medicare cards no longer displaying a beneficiaries’ Social Security number, scammers are less likely to commit fraud.
+The new Medicare card numbers are placed in a random sequence with numbers and letters unique to each beneficiary.

-It is important that beneficiaries understand the MBI needs to remain confidential and should be treated like Personally Identifiable Information.
+It is important that beneficiaries understand the MBI needs to remain confidential and treated like Personally Identifiable Information.